aeshirey/learn-sat-smt/04 Example: Prime check.md

 # Example: Is _n_ prime?
 Let's try to do something useful: determine whether the number 117 is prime.
-If it's composite, then there should be two factors $ i,j \mid i*j = 117 $.
+If it's composite, then there should be two factors $i,j \mid i*j = 117$.
 Thus, we will know that 117 is prime if it is unsatisfiable to find any two values of `i` and `j`:

 ```
 (declare-const i Int)